 - Making your bedroom a comfortable, calming space.

 Mindfulness is about letting worries go and focusing on being present in the moment.
 Mindfulness can involve meditation, mindful movement, breathing exercises and visualisation exercises.
 You can use guided mindfulness, which is lead by someone else who will talk you through the exercises.
-You can access this online, through a pain relief app like ours (links above), or attend mindfulness classes in person.
+You can access this online, through a pain relief app like ours (links above) (update Aug 2023: Pathways is now a web app!
+Start our program here), or attend mindfulness classes in person.
 You can also apply mindfulness to your everyday life and practice it at home.

 Mindfulness can reduce stress and increase your general sense of well being and relaxation.
 Mindfulness has also been proven to increase gray matter within your brain, which enables you to better control your emotions, to solve problems and to cope better mentally with issues in your life.